This is for anyone who wants to drive California’s iconic Pacific Coast Highway but can’t be bothered figuring out where to stop, shop and stay.

-Don’t Miss: a walk across the Golden Gate Bridge
+Don’t Miss: a walk/cycle across the Golden Gate Bridge

 The last stretch to San Fran is only about an hour so we headed off late morning and put Sausalito into the GPS to take us over the famous Golden Gate Bridge (which is 3km long so a full walk might not be that enticing).
 This cute seaside town is more of a village with waterfront pubs, antiques, art and other boutiques.
 It’s also perfect for photographing the views, including Alcatraz.

 After an hour here we had a bit of time to kill before returning the car so found out that the famous row of painted villas with the city in the background is called the Painted Ladies (now you won’t have to faff about asking cops and garage attendants like I did) and is located on the edge of Alamo Square.
 These houses were in the opening credits of Full House and also starred in So I Married an Axe Murderer.

 As luck would have it, the car was to be dropped at Hertz, literally one block from the Handlery Hotel on Union Square.
 Jon Handlery loves kiwis and in fact, donated US$10,000 to the Christchurch earthquake fund, so for that reason alone, stay here!
 But the hotel is right on Union Square, it’s family owned, and there are 2 wings.
 One is accessed by the main lift in the lobby and the other past the pool.
 They also have a restaurant/bar attached and I was particularly honoured to receive a Jon Handlery bobble-head doll.
 Thanks Jon!